Arithmetic sparsity in mixed Hodge settings: Introduction

 \begin{thm} Let $\mc{L}_{an}$ be a local system of $\ZZ$-modules on the analytification $X^{an}_{\CC}$.
 Suppose $\mc{L}_{an}$ underlies an admissible graded-polarized variation of $\QQ$-mixed Hodge structures (VMHS).
 Let $p$ be a prime for which $\mc{L}_{an}$ is $p$-torsion-free.
 Suppose for each positive integer $n$, there exists on $X_K$ an \'{e}tale local system $\mc{L}_{n, \et}$ of $\ZZ/p^n\ZZ$-modules such that $(\mc{L}_{n,\et,\CC})_{an}\simeq \mc{L}_{an}\otimes (\ZZ/p^n\ZZ)$, where $\mc{L}_{n,\et,\CC}$ is the pullback of $\mc{L}_{n,\et}$ to $X_{\CC}$.
 Then for any $\varepsilon>0$, the $S$-integral points of $X$ with height at most $B$ are covered by $O_{\varepsilon}(B^{\varepsilon})$ geometrically irreducible $K$-subvarieties, each lying in a single fiber of the mixed period mapping $\Phi$ arising from the variation. \end{thm}

-The techniques of the proof of Theorem \ref{Sparsity, abstract VMHS} will be based on the recent papers by Brunebarbe-Maculan \cite{BM22} and Ellenberg-Lawrence-Venkatesh \cite{ELV21}: the geometric portion of the argument is to construct covers of $X$ under which the preimages of certain subvarieties have large degrees, by using a result in \cite{BM22} about small degree normal cycles; the arithmetic portion of the argument is to apply Broberg's theorem \cite{Bro04} (which builds on fundamental ideas of Bombieri-Pila \cite{BP89} and Heath-Brown \cite{Hea02}) about the number of divisors of bounded degrees required to contain the rational points of bounded height of an arbitrary irreducible closed subvariety of fixed dimension and degree.
+The techniques of the proof of Theorem \ref{Sparsity, abstract VMHS} will be based on the recent papers by Brunebarbe-Maculan \cite{BM22} and Ellenberg-Lawrence-Venkatesh \cite{ELV23}: the geometric portion of the argument is to construct covers of $X$ under which the preimages of certain subvarieties have large degrees, by using a result in \cite{BM22} about small degree normal cycles; the arithmetic portion of the argument is to apply Broberg's theorem \cite{Bro04} (which builds on fundamental ideas of Bombieri-Pila \cite{BP89} and Heath-Brown \cite{Hea02}) about the number of divisors of bounded degrees required to contain the rational points of bounded height of an arbitrary irreducible closed subvariety of fixed dimension and degree.
+We remark that if the mixed period mapping arising from the VMHS is quasi-finite, then $\mc{L}_{an}$ is a large local system (i.e. the pullback of $\mc{L}_{an}$ by any non-constant morphism from a normal irreducible complex variety has infinite monodromy) and Theorem \ref{Sparsity, abstract VMHS} follows from the main result of the paper by Brunebarbe-Maculan \cite{BM22}.